tianocore/edk2/UnitTestFrameworkPkg/GoogleTest.md

 ```

 This code may at first seem more complicated, but you will notice that the code
-with in it is still the same.
+within it is still the same.
 There is still a `MockUefiRuntimeServicesTableLib`
 instantiation, there is still a `SecureBootMode` and `Status` variable defined,
 there is still an `EXPECT_CALL`, and etc. However, the benefit of constructing
 the test this way is that the new `TEST_F()` requires less code than the prior